Is Purified And Distilled Water The Same Thing

 • For General Drinking: If you're looking for water that is cleaner than tap water and has a pleasant taste, purified water is a good option.
 It retains some minerals, which can contribute to a more refreshing taste.

 • For Specific Health Needs: If you have kidney problems or are undergoing detoxification, distilled water may be beneficial.
-However, consult with a healthcare professional to ensure it's appropriate for your individual health needs.
+Still, consult with a healthcare professional to ensure it's appropriate for your individual health needs.

 • For Appliances: Distilled water is ideal for use in appliances such as steam irons, humidifiers, and CPAP machines.
 The absence of minerals prevents scale buildup, extending the life of these devices.